-13.3.3.
+13.4.3.
 Foreign Affiliations

-Eligible activities under this grant may involve foreign affiliations8 which must be disclosed under the conflict of interest policy outlined at Section 13.1.
-Specifically, you must inform us of any relationship between a project participant and any party that is able to influence, interfere with or benefit from the proposed activity.
-You must also inform us of any material changes to the foreign affiliations of project participants, as outlined at Section 12.1.
+Eligible activities under this grant may involve partners or personnel with foreign affiliations which must be disclosed under the conflict of interest policy outlined at section 13.2.
+You must inform us of any relationships between project participants and foreign parties that could influence or benefit from the proposed activity.
+Such relationships may include foreign ownership or sponsorship, connections to foreign governments, militaries, political parties, or other organisations, and membership of foreign talent programs.
+You must also inform us of the establishment of any such relationships throughout the life of the grant.